-Your assignment should contain at least four academic peer-reviewed items in its bibliography (these could include scholarly books, eBooks, online journal articles and dictionary entries found in the library catalogue).
+Your assignment should contain at least four scholarly items in its bibliography (these could include scholarly books, eBooks, online journal articles and dictionary entries found in the library catalogue.
+I'll also accept quality newspaper or magazine articles).
 Avoid using entries in websites (such as Wikipedia.com) as sources for your essay - apart from the ones we have specifically recommended.
-If you are unsure whether your sources count as 'academic', please just ask us.
+If you are unsure whether your sources count as scholarly please just ask me.